platformio/platformio-docs/plus/unit-testing.rst

 Allows you to run tests on a remote machine or remote target devices (boards) without having to depend on OS software, extra software, SSH, VPN or opening network ports.
-Remote Unit Testing works in pair with :ref:`pio_remote`.
+Remote Unit Testing works in pair with :ref:`pioremote`.
 In this case, you need to use the special command :ref:`cmd_remote_test`.

 PlatformIO supports multiple :ref:`ci` systems where you can run unit tests